GeorgeSeeger/CV/README.md

 **Developer/Tester at Lombard Risk** (Aug '15 - Aug '16)
 *QA tester for the AGILEReporter product and development of regulatory templates*

+## Hobbies and Interests
+- **Powerlifting**: I am an international level powerlifter, in 2015 I represented Australia at U23 World Powerlifting Championships in Finland and in 2017 I have been invited to compete for Great Britain at the Senior World Bench Press in Lithuania